A wellbeing guide for comms professionals

 Being one team also means recognising that sometimes your area of expertise is completely different to your colleagues.
 Through our huddles and collaborative working, we’ve upskilled each other in PR and digital, which means that when a crisis does occur, we are all more clued up about how it may play out across media and digital.

-An example of this in action is sharing lines from press releases on social media – previously, we would have used the same language as the release, but from closer working and understanding of the different audiences and tone, we now collaboratively tailor the language and content to ensure it’s not jarring and is offering the information a public audience would want, rather than a journalist.
+An example of this in action is sharing lines from press releases on social media.
+Previously we would have used the same language as the release, but from closer working and understanding of the different audiences and tone, we now collaboratively tailor the language and content to ensure it’s not jarring.
+Ensuring it is offering the information a public audience would want, rather than a journalist.

 Sharing the workload